postgresml/postgresml/pgml-cms/docs/guides/unified-rag.md

 TODO: INSERT RAG DIAGRAM

 Steps one through three prepare our RAG system, and steps four through eight are RAG itself.

-This is not a post about the typically modern RAG workflow, this is a demonstration of Unified RAG and the simplicity and power it provides.

 ## Unified RAG